pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/essentials-of-metaphysics.md

 The concept of causality can be applied to entities as such (rather than just actions) only when the given entities, by their nature, had to be formed through some process at some point.
 In such cases, the cause of an entity refers to the action or actions of some entity or entities that led to its formation.
 However, for existence as a whole, there can be no prior cause; by the nature of existence, only it exists and it only exists.
 It is also invalid to say it was its own cause; saying so implies that it existed before it existed — a contradiction.
 There can be no cause of existence, since cause presupposes existence.

----
+### Key points
+#### Context in causality

-**NOTE 1**: Given that everything that exists is a part of reality that exists in a certain context (i.e. with respect to certain facts), a cause is not merely the actions of a set of entities, but the actions of a set of entities in a certain context (i.e. with respect to certain facts, e.g. conditions, relationships, etc.).
+Given that everything that exists is a part of reality that exists in a certain context (i.e. with respect to certain facts), a cause is not merely the actions of a set of entities, but the actions of a set of entities in a certain context (i.e. with respect to certain facts, e.g. conditions, relationships, etc.).
 Since causality applies to any part of reality and hence to any context, the actions of a set of entities are or can be conditioned by the context that subsumes them.
 Here, note also that the nature of a narrower context is or can be conditioned by the nature of a broader context that subsumes it.

+#### Absolutism of causality
-**NOTE 2**: The law of causality is a necessary, inseparable implication of the law of identity; the law of causality is the law of identity applied to change.
+The law of causality is a necessary, inseparable implication of the law of identity; the law of causality is the law of identity applied to change.
 To go even further, causality is inherent in the very fact of existence; no part of existence exists nor can exist apart from causality.
 More precisely, no change or lack of change (i.e. zero difference between the past and the present of an entity) exists apart from causality.

+#### Fundamentality of entities
+Any way you put it, there must always exist entities at the basis of any phenomenon, since any phenomenon that exists presupposes things that exist in and of themselves, i.e. entities.
+Note that consciousness is not an entity but an aspect (albeit an essential aspect) of the self, i.e. the integration of mind and body that makes you what you are.
+Consciousness can only act via its apparatus.

+#### Causless change
+A change without a cause, i.e. disconnected from any past or present entities in one or more ways, is a change without an identity, i.e. a non-existent.
+This is because such a change would be a change that is both of entities (i.e. based on entities, as any change must be) and not of entities (i.e. not based on entities).
+This is contradiction.

 # The primacy of existence
 Metaphysically, existence is not defined in terms of "physical", "mental", etc., only in terms of existence qua existence, i.e. existence as such.
 The self-evident facts validated as axioms are: (1) Existence is absolute.
 (2) Everything that exists must be something in particular, i.e. it must exist as what it is; the law of identity.
 (3) What an entity does is an extension of what the entity is; the law of causality.
 (4) Consciousness exists and is the faculty that perceives that which exists.
 Whatever one's worldview is, it is the case that consciousness is indeed the faculty that perceives that which exists, no matter what "that" is, be it the product of one's mind, the external world, etc.